claresudbery/clare-wiki-ably/pages/coding/data/elastic-search.md

         the error above.

-      - ES has measures in place to prevent using too much memory – hence you get a circuit breaker exception if there are too few shards.
+      - ES has measures in place to prevent using too much memory – hence you get a circuit breaker exception if there are [“too few shards”](#too-few-shards).

       - (See section on circuit breakers under Troubleshooting)